guillermodlpa/google-autocomplete-api-react-demo/README.md

 # Google Autocomplete API + React demo

-This is a demo project showing how to set up an input with autocomplete functionality using Google APIs.
+Demo project showing how to set up a React input component with autocomplete functionality using Google APIs.

+Suggestions are shown as a plain list in this demo.
+Normally, you'll want to render them in a suggestions popover below the input.

 ## Instrutions